 During the course of the internal inspection, our Surveyor will assess areas visually and with the aid of a damp meter – usually in either or both conductance mode and radio frequency search mode.
 This will be used to do a number of things, including:

-To check the walls where there are no apparent visual signs of damp (but where his observations lead him), in case the damp problem is new and hasn’t damaged the decorations yet (or has possibly been masked by recent decoration).
-Plus; where visual dampness is evident, or where an elevated damp reading is found, the meter will be used to assess the extent of the damp both vertically and horizontally.
-If high damp readings are obtained, he’ll start to profile the area, to find out what the relative distribution of the moisture is.
+Also, where visual dampness is evident, or where an elevated damp reading is found, the meter will be used to assess the extent of the damp both vertically and horizontally.
+If high damp readings are obtained, he will start to profile the area, to find out what the relative distribution of the moisture is.
 This moisture profile will help the damp diagnosis and combined with the visual internal and external inspection, it should allow a proper interpretation of the cause of the damp and how best to overcome the problem.

 The survey is carried out on a non-invasive basis i.e visual and with the aid of a specialist damp meter.
 We will not, at this stage be drilling holes in walls, removing plaster, skirting boards etc. It is important that our Surveyor has reasonable access to walls which are to be inspected because if they are not accessible, then they cannot be commented on.

-As a report is usually going to be needed, our Surveyor will be taking notes, drawing a plan of the property and perhaps taking photographs during the survey, so that a clear written damp report can be issued.
-Recommendations, as to what to do about the damp (if anything) are an essential part of the damp report.
+As a report is usually going to be needed, our Surveyor will be taking notes, drawing a plan of the property and perhaps taking photographs during the survey, so that a clear written damp report, detailing findings and recommendations can be written.

 It is very important to use only experienced, trained Surveyors, who will be accredited to CSRT (Certified Surveyor Remedial Treatments) and sometimes CSSW (Certified Surveyor Structural Waterproofing) level through the PCA (Property Care Association).